Posted: Feb 4, 2014 1:39 PM

 International Criminal Court prosecutor Fatou Bensouda will decide whether to launch an investigation after studying the application.

 Tejshree Thapa, Asia researcher for Human Rights Watch, said Tuesday the group is concerned about the potential for escalating violence in Bangladesh, especially after the January elections.
-But she said she believes government abuses haven't been systematic enough to rise to the level of "crimes against humanity."

 In Bangladesh, the world's fourth largest Muslim country with a population of 160 million, politics are divided between Hasina's governing Awami League and the center-right Bangladesh Nationalist Party.

 In Tuesday's filing, Cadman's office identified specific alleged instances of government forces shooting, detaining and torturing civilian protesters.